4 Day Mt Meru Trekking Tour + 2 nights hotel stay

 Departure day: every Sunday

 Single Supplement: 70 USD

 Day 1 Kilimanjaro Airport – Arusha

-Upon your arrival at Kilimanjaro Airport, you will be greeted and transferred to the Meru View Lodge, where the rest of the day will be at leisure.
+Upon your arrival at Kilimanjaro Airport, you will be greeted and transferred to the Green Hills of Africa, on the outskirts of Arusha.
+The rest of the day will be at leisure and you can just relax or explore the town of Arusha (taxi required).
 In the evening, you will attend a briefing in preparation of your upcoming trek.
-Dinner and overnight at Meru View Lodge.
+Dinner and overnight at the Green Hills of Africa.